aantipov/aantipov.github.io/_posts/2015-05-30-what-is-unit-testing-and-how-it-works.md

   return server.login(username, pass)
     .then((result) => {
         notify.success('Congrats!
-New user has been successfully created');
+New user has been created');
         return result;
     })
     .catch((error) => {